terrycojones/super-rugby-2015/README.md

 ### Details

-Here is the detailed output of the program with results broken down by group.
-Note that the team results table is not ordered by competition points, but by number of wins.
+Below is the detailed output of the program with results broken down by group.
+Some notes:

+1. The team results table is not ordered by competition points, but by number of wins.

+1. It's interesting to see that AUS teams are doing better against NZ teams (7 wins out of 18) than they are against RSA teams (4 wins out of 15).

+1. RSA teams have won 11 out of 15 matches against AUS teams, but only 6 out of 20 against NZ teams.

-It's interesting to note that the NZ teams have played significantly more (38) out-of-group games than RSA (35) or AUS (33).
+1. It's also interesting to note that the NZ teams have played significantly more (38) out-of-group games than RSA (35) or AUS (33).
 The NZ teams are largely matched against each other in the remaining competition rounds.

 ```